LindsayHill/LindsayHill.github.io/_posts/2017-11-22-telegraf-influx-grafana-network-stats.markdown

 ubuntu@telegraf:/etc/telegraf$ sudo systemctl reload telegraf
 ```

-That will now begin collecting data, and storing it in InfluxDB.
+That will now begin collecting data and storing it in InfluxDB.

 After a couple of minutes, check to see if InfluxDB is storing results: